bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

   doSomething(); // this may throw an exception

   throw logic_error("received negative value");
-                 // you may throw an object yourself (in this case an exception)
+                 // you may throw an object yourself (in this case a std::exception)
                  // runtime_error is another common std::exception
                  // base class std::exception can't be constructed with string or char* }
-catch (exception t) { // if t was thrown, catch it (do not crash program) fixSomething();
+catch (exception t) { // you could catch any object type (in this case a std::exception) fixSomething();
   cout << t.what() << endl; // print error message describing exception
   throw; // throw t again if you want the program to crash